General Social Agents: Conclusion

-More generally, the results in this paper linking theoretically motivated \aisub{s} to robust generalizability in novel settings, and atheoretical \aisub{s} to failure, are notable for reasons beyond prediction \citep{hofman2021integrating}.
+More generally, the results in this paper linking theory-grounded \aisub{s} to robust generalizability in novel settings, and atheoretical \aisub{s} to failure, are notable for reasons beyond prediction \citep{hofman2021integrating}.
 They suggest that the underlying LLM has correctly learned the relevant relationships between the \aisub{s} and human responses to the given setting.
-This is even more notable given that it is highly unlikely that such a mapping was explicitly specified during training.
+This is even more notable given that it is highly unlikely that these mappings were explicitly specified during training.
 Such a finding aligns with recent evidence that LLMs form rich internal representations of their human-generated training corpus rather than merely memorizing it \citep{lindsey2025biology, ameisen2025circuit}.
 If true for LLMs and human behavior more generally, our \persona{}-alignment-generalizability exercises may offer more than improved predictive power.
 If an LLM armed with a particular theory-grounded \persona{} matches human data particularly well across a wide range of related settings, it might be evidence that the theory has a lot of explanatory power for the underlying human sample.
-Building on a young social scientific literature \citep{Si2024NovelResearch,MLhypothesis2024,Ashesh2024Anomaly,batista2024words,EnkeComplexity2023,peterson2021lottery,movva2025sparse,hirasawa2022using}, this could, in turn, provide researchers with robust machine-learning methods to rapidly and efficiently inform promising new hypotheses.
+Building on a young social scientific literature \citep{peterson2021lottery,hirasawa2022using,EnkeComplexity2023,Si2024NovelResearch,MLhypothesis2024,Ashesh2024Anomaly,batista2024words,movva2025sparse}, this could, in turn, provide researchers with robust machine learning methods to rapidly and efficiently inform promising new hypotheses.

 {A\arabic{figure}} {A\arabic{table}}